Hubcap: Motorsport use

-Another variant of the wheel cover, known also as wheel shrouds or rim blanking, is associated with the German wheelmaking brand BBS since the 1970s.
+Another variant of the wheel cover, known also as wheel shrouds, rim blanking or turbofans, is associated with the German wheelmaking brand BBS since the 1970s.
 These are attached to the wheel first, then bolted on as if the driver or mechanic is bolting the wheel to his car in the manner of changing their wheel.
 Commonly made from aluminum, they are designed to distribute airflow to the brakes, thereby generating downforce depending on the shape.
 Thus, these wheel covers are functional rather than merely decorative.

 From 2006, to get around FIA technical regulations that all wheels must be made from an homogeneous metallic material, a carbon fiber variant found its way into Formula One when it was used by Scuderia Ferrari whom BBS supply its wheels to.
 At the Turkish Grand Prix, the rear shrouds were also adopted by Toyota and Toro Rosso and thus their use became widespread for all teams.
 Prior to being banned from the 1994 PPG Indy Car World Series, wheel shrouds were popular on superspeedways until Team Penske revealed that those covers could reduce drag by 2.5%.

-Another type of wheel cover, the static wheel fairing, was introduced by BBS for Ferrari at the British Grand Prix to act as a brake cooling aid for front wheels whilst remaining stationary the wheel itself with one part being cut out at a 27° angle to enable hot air to escape and thus became adopted by every team.
-The wheel covers were banned from use in F1 from 2010 after incidents where they broke loose in races.
+Another type of wheel cover, the static wheel fairing, was introduced by BBS for Ferrari at the British Grand Prix to act as a brake cooling aid for front wheels while remaining stationary the wheel itself with one part being cut out at a 27° angle to enable hot air to escape and thus became adopted by every team.
+The wheel covers were banned from use in F1 from the 2010 season after incidents where they broke loose in races.
 To get around the ban, Ferrari used a detachable integral aero device made from the same magnesium material as the wheel itself, which consisted of double concentric rings of different diameters.
 As parts of cars now have to be homologated, its rivals were unable to copy this device.
-Its use became eliminated when the FIA revised the regulations for 2011 to prohibit wheel materials in certain exclusion zones.
+Its use became eliminated when the FIA revised the regulations for 2011 season to prohibit wheel materials in certain exclusion zones.